A system architecture for parallel analysis of flux-balanced metabolic pathways: Preliminaries

 A programming model is a bridge between a system developer\textquotesingle s natural model of an application and an implementation of that application on the target hardware.
 A programming model must allow the programmer to balance the competing goals of productivity, in terms of time and resource, and implementation efficiency~\cite{asanovic2006landscape}.

 Different hardware platforms and programming environments are introduced in the recent years to address the parallel computing requirements.
-The proposed system independent of the underlying hardware is presented in Section \emph{Materials and methods} and the appropriate hardware for our proposed model and its programming requirements are discussed in Section \emph{Implementation and analysis}.
+The proposed system independent of the underlying hardware is presented in Section 3 and the appropriate hardware for our proposed model and its programming requirements are discussed in Section 4.